Ex-Directors Cleared as Somali Court Finds No Guilt

 0

-MOGADISHU, Somalia – In a welcoming ruling, the Benadir Regional Court of Appeal has acquitted two former directors of the Ministry of Labour and Social Affairs, Abdullahi Mohamed Ali and Mohamed Adde Mukhtar, of corruption charges.
+MOGADISHU, Somalia – The Benadir Regional Court of Appeal has acquitted two former directors of the Ministry of Labour and Social Affairs, Abdullahi Mohamed Ali and Mohamed Adde Mukhtar, of corruption charges.

-Chairperson of the Court, Said Ali Mohamed, announced that the court found no evidence of guilt against the two ex-General Directors and ordered their immediate release.
+The Chairperson of the Court, Said Ali Mohamed, announced that the court found no evidence of guilt against the two former General Directors and ordered their immediate release.

-The court’s decision comes after the two men had been in prison for the past two years following their arrest in connection with corruption activities within the Ministry of Labour and Social Affairs.
+The court’s decision comes after the two officials had been in prison for more than 3 months following their arrest in connection with alleged corruption within the Ministry of Labour and Social Affairs.
 The court’s decision to acquit the two former directors was based on a thorough review of the evidence presented during the trial.

-This ruling follows a similar decision made by the Benadir Regional Court a week earlier, in which the court released officials from the Immigration agency after finding them not guilty of corruption charges.
+This ruling follows a similar decision made by the Benadir Regional Court a week earlier, in which the court acquitted officials from the Immigration agency of corruption charges.

 LEAVE A REPLY